 If you’re travelling beyond the EU, you’ll normally need to pay extra to use your phone.
 And if you’re paying for every MB of data, minute and text used abroad, it can amount to a hefty bill.

 However, many major networks offer options to help keep your international roaming costs reasonable.
-These include add-ons that you can add to your existing plan, allowing to use your phone as you would at home, and data packages that give you a certain amount of MB for a daily fee.
+These include add-ons that you can add to your existing plan, allowing you to use your phone as you would at home, and data packages that give you a certain amount of MB for a daily fee.

 If your network doesn’t provide any add-ons for roaming worldwide, you’ll typically need to buy credit out-of-plan and use your phone on a pay as you go basis.
 Standard international roaming rates apply, depending on the country you’re visiting.